Entropy1729/aleo/js/DOCS.md

 [Aleo web](https://www.aleo.org/)

-You can visit the [SnarkVM repo](https://github.com/AleoHQ/snarkVM) and [SnarkOS repo](https://github.com/AleoHQ/snarkOS) to go deep into the code of aleo infrastructure
+You can visit the [SnarkVM repo](https://github.com/AleoHQ/snarkVM) and [SnarkOS repo](https://github.com/AleoHQ/snarkOS) to go deep into the code of Aleo infrastructure